Christina El Moussa Faces Drama with Tarek On The Set Of ‘Flip Or Flop,’ Still Dating Gary Anderson?

 Christina El Moussa is reportedly dating Gary Anderson and as the alleged couple continues with their new romance, rumors are swirling in regard to behind-the-scenes drama on the set of HGTV’s house-flipping show, Flip or Flop.

-According to a new report, Tarek El Moussa has been the husband from hell to wife Christina El Moussa during filming and a source who witnessed his alleged behavior on set is speaking out and revealing just how ugly things got between them before Tarek filed for divorce earlier this month.
+According to a new report, Tarek El Moussa has been the husband from hell to wife Christina El Moussa during filming, and a source who witnessed his alleged behavior on set is speaking out and revealing just how ugly things got between them before Tarek filed for divorce earlier this month.

-Following news claiming Christina El Moussa and Gary Anderson have recently made their relationship official, a source says Tarek has frequently humiliated his estranged wife with vulgar terms and inappropriate behavior during filming.
+Following news claiming Christina El Moussa and Gary Anderson have recently made their relationship official, a source said that Tarek has frequently humiliated his estranged wife with vulgar terms and inappropriate behavior during filming.

 “Tarek found humor in insulting his wife in repeated verbal attacks.
 Some of his bad behavior was even caught on camera [in footage that never aired],” a source explained to In Touch Weekly.